aritrakar/krypto-v1/README.md

-A simple cryptocurrency dashboard built with Nomics API.
+A simple cryptocurrency dashboard built with CoinGecko API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).